turingschool-examples/intermission-assignments/prep-for-module-4-backend.markdown

 We'll start with some backend JavaScript.
 Work through [this lesson](http://backend.turing.io/module4/lessons/javascript_without_a_browser).
 It will introduce you to Node.js, and basic unit testing using Mocha.

 ## 3. Debugging JavaScript

 You've all had some experience with JavaScript thus far, but probably haven't done too much in the Node environment.
 Check out this [lesson](http://backend.turing.io/module4/lessons/debugging-in-node) for some basic debugging tools in Node

 ## 4. Sorting Suite

-Complete Sorting Suite in Javascript.
+Complete Sorting Suite in Javascript [here](http://frontend.turing.io/projects/sorting-suite.html).
+Choose two out of the three fundamental sorting algorithms to complete.
 Use Node.js to run your code, and Mocha/Chai to write your tests.
-FE2 gets this as a project, so we'll use their project requirements.
-Ignore the rubric.
+FE2 gets this as a project, so we'll use their project requirements, but you can gnore the rubric.
 You won't be graded.
 We just want you to get some practice testing and writing JavaScript.

-When you're finished, add your repo to your forked gist from the reflection exercise
+When you're finished, add your repo to your forked gist from the reflection exercise in part one above.

 ### Tips for JS success